9 Sustainable Running Shoes – Run Like The World Depends On It

 Did you know rigid, cushioned, and narrow shoes can diminish the natural strength and functionality of our feet?!

-Vivobarefoot offers some of the best sustainable running shoes for those looking for a minimal barefoot experience (read: the closest thing to barefoot you can get while still offering full foot protection).
+Vivobarefoot offers some of the best sustainable running shoes for those looking for a minimal barefoot experience.

-You can try a pair for 100 days and return them at no cost if you discover barefoot shoes aren’t for you.
+You can return them within 100 days at no cost if you discover barefoot shoes aren’t for you.

 Vivobarefoot’s Ethical & Sustainability Practices